Every mom who has heard these four words knows what follows may be a serious and possibly difficult message from your child.

 What I did know in that moment was that he was serious and this conversation was very difficult for him.
 My husband was coaching a lacrosse game and was not home so it was up to me to handle this, and I knew the stakes were high.

-In the back of my mind I was also thinking about the friend whose child committed suicide.
+In the back of my mind I was also thinking about the friend whose child died by suicide.
 An “All American boy” in his first year at college.
 A boy who loved school and his friends and was very close to his parents.
 In fact, his parents were in town – where he was in college – for a wedding.
 A wedding he was planning to attend.
 A wedding where he promised his mom the first dance.
 They’d spoken to him hours before he killed himself.
 He was upbeat and happy and was asking his mom if she brought the cuff links he needed for his tux shirt – she had.
 They talked about meeting the next day so the whole family could go to the wedding together.

 They were absolutely shocked to learn just a few hours later he took his own life.